guilhermebruzzi/example-react-app/README.md

 Run the `firebase login` command and login with your previous created Firebase account.

-Then run the `firebase init` command from your project root.
-You need to choose *Hosting: Configure and deploy Firebase Hosting sites* option, choose your previous created project, accept *database.rules.json* to be created, choose *build* as public directory and accept to *Configure as a single-page app* with the *y* option.
+Then run the `firebase init` command from your project's root.
+You need to choose the *Hosting: Configure and deploy Firebase Hosting sites* option, choose your previous created project, accept *database.rules.json* to be created, choose *build* as public directory and accept to *Configure as a single-page app* with the *y* option.

 ```sh
     === Project Setup